 LiveChat integrates with everything from WhatsApp and Facebook Messenger to SMS, email, and Apple Messages.
 Moreover, it offers a range of tools and services created to improve customer experiences, increase leads, and unlock sales opportunities.

-We’ve tested a handful of live chat and chatbot-focused software tools in the past (see best live chat software reviews) and we consider LiveChat to be one of the most straightforward and comprehensive tools on the market.
+We’ve tested a handful of live chat and chatbot-focused software tools in the past, and we consider LiveChat to be one of the most straightforward and comprehensive tools on the market.

 Ultimately, LiveChat is a powerful, flexible tool for managing customer conversations in today’s age of omnichannel service.